mnabaee/kernels/mtl-street-parking/README.md

 * Street Sides' Coordinates which includes the gps coordinates of street side segments
 * Parking Signs which includes the list of all parking signs, their description text and their gps coordinates

+The libraries that were used include:
+* pandas
+* numpy
+* tensorflow
+* folium

 ##Using TensorFlow for Distributed Calculation of Closest Street Segments
 Since the calculation of the closest street segments for all of the parking signs takes a long time, it was necessary to run it on multiple machines.
 Specifically, the signs were split into multiple smaller sets and each set was processed on a different machine.
 This task was done using the [distributed computing capabilities in TensorFlow](https://www.tensorflow.org/versions/r0.12/how_tos/distributed/index.html).